 Pavilions must remain online from November 1, 2025, to March 31, 2026.
 Embassies must take place within this timeframe.

-The Wrong Biennale is an art biennale, not a commercial art fair or NFT marketplace.
+The Wrong is an art biennale, not a commercial art fair or NFT marketplace.
 Pavilions featuring pay-per-view, cryptocurrency wallet requests, or other intrusive practices will not be accepted.

 Participation is voluntary, free, and open to all.
 There are no submission, registration or exhibiting fees.